 Can I study at MAU as a research student?

 If you are a Japanese Government Scholarship applicant (called the MEXT scholarship research student), you will be eligible to apply to our university as a research student.
 Please refer here for more details on the MEXT scholarship program.
-Unfortunately, we do not accept other research students.

 How much knowledge of Japanese is necessary?

-Since most of all classes, seminars, and exams are conducted solely in Japanese, you should be able to write, read, and speak Japanese fluently.
+Since most of the classes, seminars, and exams are conducted solely in Japanese, you should be able to write, read, and speak Japanese fluently.
 At the very least, you are required to sufficiently understand the application guidebook written in Japanese.